zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ## Hypothesis: cache uses LRU replacement policy

-If AMD or NVidia do not use strict FIFO, what could they use?
+If AMD and NVidia do not use strict FIFO, what could they use?
 There are probably many algorithms one can use with many small tweaks, but one obvious alternative is LRU.
 It should be possible to learn how the cache works by inspecting the vertex shader invocations for a variety of index buffers, but let's try something simpler - let's model a FIFO cache with a fixed size and an LRU cache with a fixed size and see what results we get.

 ![](/images/optimalgrid_4.png)